 Other relevant quotes from Sir James Darling

-From Sir James’ Sermon at Rugby School Chapel on 10 July 1955: ‘…it is not for men to run away from the truth for fear of the consequences’ (The Education of a Civilised Man, p.184).
+From Sir James’s address to the Victorian Branch of the Royal Empire Society on 14 March 1946: ‘…it is not for men to run away from the truth for fear of the consequences’ (The Education of a Civilised Man, 1962, p.131).

 ‘Much of the world’s trouble is, as it always has been, the result of greed’ (Reflections for The Age, 1991, p.19).